The total gain or loss (as a percentage) that an investment realises over a given time period.

 An index of the UK’s leading companies’ share prices, covering around 800 companies and including investment trusts.

-The person responsible for the day-to-day management of the investment trusts.
+The person responsible for the day-to-day management of a portfolio of investments.

 Fund of funds